-Banks are nevertheless having to either make quick decisions as to whether they get on board or partner with developers of Cryptos such as Ripple).
+Banks are nevertheless having to either make quick decisions about whether they get on board or partner with developers of Cryptos such as Ripple).

-We also look at other financial institution such as credit lending facilities and money transfer institutions.
+We also look at other financial institutions such as credit lending facilities and money transfer institutions.
 They are also are naturally in partnerships with the banks.
-They however, stand to get wiped out by the blockchain if you think about it.
+They, however, stand to get wiped out by the blockchain if you think about it.

-Really, who will want to cough up a 10% commission or a transfer fee on money sent abroad to your family?
-You could simply use something like IOTA which, by the way, is as a Crypto hovering around 3-5 USD per unit.
+Really, who would want to cough up a 10% commission or a transfer fee for money sent abroad to your family?
+You could simply use something like IOTA which, by the way, is as a Crypto hovering around 3-5 USD (at time of publishing) per unit.

-It is capable of transacting very quickly (even more so than the known altcoins as it uses a different technology altogether) and securely with no transaction fees.
+It is capable of transacting very quickly and securely with no transaction fees!

 And how so you may ask?
 Those details are listed clearly on their respective websites.

-You can also imagine the implications for investment banks and its traders.
-That is, if markets such as the very volatile foreign exchange (Forex) are completely abandoned and substituted by Cryptos.
+You can also imagine the implications for investment banks and their traders.
+That is if markets such as the very volatile foreign exchange (Forex) are completely abandoned and substituted by Cryptos.

-The aim is to make it a currency not only accessible to attain but to provide the resources for you to “mine “and own them.
+The aim was to make it a ‘form of exchange’ but also to provide the resources for you to “mine” and own them.
 This can be an alternative income generator alleviating the need for job creation.
-It can also be a substitute for those you were perhaps made redundant by Automation and AI.
+It can also be a substitute vocation for those you who were perhaps made redundant by automation and AI.

 So, once you mine the currency (provided you have the infrastructure and pay the overheads), you can use it to get the things you need or must pay for.

-Your electricity bill, for example, can be processed and paid for directly from an IOTA-holding wallet.
+Your electricity bill, for example, can then be processed and paid for directly from an IOTA-holding wallet.

-And speaking of electricity, we came across a very insightful article (referenced in the resource section) focusing on the impact energy consumption that global rampant mining will cause the price of electricity and the environment.
+Speaking of electricity, we came across a very insightful article (referenced in the resource section) focusing on the impact of energy consumption that global rampant mining will cause the price of electricity and the environment.

-Coupled with the switch to electric cars this could surely force us to invest in better ways to generate electricity if we are to maintain sensible levels of sustainability.
+Coupled with the switch to electric cars this could surely force you to invest in better ways to generate electricity.
+That is if we are to maintain sensible levels of sustainability.